korrel8r/korrel8r/README.md

 ## Quick Start ##

+Set up your cluster to run tests, there are scripts and examples in:
+- `hack/openshift`
+- `hack/kind`

-You need to be logged in to an openshift cluster as an admin for this to work
+You need to be logged in to an cluster as an admin for korrel8r to work:

 ```bash
 go install github.com/korrel8r/korrel8r/cmd/korrel8r